Spain could become the first Western nation to grant paid menstrual leave. How does Australia compare?

 The retail superannuation fund provides permanent employees with up to six days of paid leave per year if they're unable to perform their usual work duties because of their symptoms — mirroring its mental health leave policy.

-"About 42 per cent of the team to whom the policy applies have accessed the leave in some form, to the tune of about 140 hours across the business, which is about 18 and-a-half days," chief people officer at Future Super, Leigh Dunlop, told SBS News.
+"About 42 per cent of the team to whom the policy applies have accessed the leave in some form, to the tune of about 140 hours across the business, which is about 18 and-a-half days," Future Super's chief people officer Leigh Dunlop told SBS News.

 "So on average, the business is providing an additional 1.3 days of leave per month that we weren't previously providing."